Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Introduction

-To address the challenges in forward modeling for nonlinear temporal PDEs, we propose a novel and efficient data generation algorithm termed HOmologous Perturbation in Solution Space (HOPSS).
-HOPSS simultaneously accelerates dataset generation while preserving the precision of the generated data.
+To accelerate the generation of the nonlinear temporal PDEs datasets, we propose a novel and efficient data generation algorithm termed HOmologous Perturbation in Solution Space (HOPSS).
+HOPSS can simultaneously generate datasets quickly while preserving the precision of the generated data.
 Specifically, HOPSS first generates a set of solution pairs under initial conditions, which serves as base solution functions in the solution space.
-These base solution functions are typically generated using a traditional solver to ensure high precision, and are then aligned to the time steps required for model training.
+These base solution functions are typically generated using a traditional solver to ensure high precision and are then aligned to the resolution required for model training.
 Next, the base functions are fed into the generator, where two solutions are randomly selected: One is scaled by a small scalar, acting as the homologous perturbation term.
-It is then combined with the other to generate a new solution, plus small random noise.
-Concurrently, HOPSS computes the right-hand side (RHS) of the physical equation, ensuring compliance with the properties of the corresponding physical equation.
+It is then combined with the other to generate a new solution, plus small random noise to enhance the robustness and diversity of the dataset.
+Concurrently, HOPSS computes the RHS of the physical equation, ensuring compliance with the properties of the corresponding physical equation.
 A key advantage of HOPSS lies in its ability to avoid extensive iteration over a large number of time steps; instead, it acts directly on the time steps needed for training.

-The distinct contributions of our work can be summarized as follows. \begin{itemize} \item We propose a novel data generation algorithm (HOPSS) tailored for nonlinear temporal PDEs.
+The distinct contributions of our work can be summarized as follows. \begin{itemize} \item We propose a novel data generation algorithm tailored for nonlinear temporal PDEs.
 This algorithm simultaneously accelerates dataset generation while preserving the precision of the generated data—enabling the generation of large-scale nonlinear temporal PDE datasets at affordable time costs and computing resources. \item We demonstrate that our proposed algorithm significantly lowers computational complexity and shortens data generation time when solving nonlinear temporal PDEs.
 Notably, even with only approximately 10\% of the generation time required by existing methods, neural operators trained on HOPSS-generated data exhibit performance comparable to those trained on data from conventional generation approaches. \end{itemize}